 Right.

-I mean, if you want a radical judge who rewrites the Constitution to replace America with a radical society, you aren't gonna like who I don't care who he picks, you're not gonna like him because he's gonna pick somebody who actually thinks that the Constitution matters, and that it was a contract with the American people, and that we have an obligation to stick to the contract.
+You're not going to like him because he's going to pick somebody who actually thinks that the Constitution matters and that it was a contract with the American people and that we have an obligation to stick to the contract.

 Yeah, well, I mean, that's the amazing part that I don't think many people will focus on.

-Um let me ask you specifically, do you know these candidates or have you just been like the rest of us reading about uh well okay so I've been reading a lot about the decision and I I I find all of them very, very interesting in different ways.
+Let me ask you specifically, do you know these candidates or have you just been like the rest of us reading about?

 I mean, these are all nuanced cases.

-There's all there's all different variations, which makes it very hard to get a a firm grasp on any one person, and I think that's why maybe there's been disappointments like David Suter, for example, in the past.
+There's all different variations, which makes it very hard to get a firm grasp on any one person.

-And all of these are great intellectuals that have spent their entire lives for the most part, adult lives, studying the Constitution.
+And all of these are great intellectuals that have spent their entire lives, for the most part, adult lives, studying the Constitution.

-Uh Trump has consciously turned to great conservative scholars and asked their advice in building the list.
+Trump has consciously turned to great conservative scholars and asked their advice in building the list.

 He's then interviewed a wide range of people now.

-This remember, this is his second round of doing this.
+Remember, this is his second round of doing this.

-And he's had given a lot of thought.
+And he's given a lot of thought.

-I know because I was with him back in the transition at Trump Tower, and he was talking about the nature of shaping the Supreme Court, the burden, particularly if he gets more than two choices, of doing the right thing with the right kind of scholars, because once you appoint them, they're beyond your control.
+And he was talking about the nature of shaping the Supreme Court, the burden, particularly if he gets more than two choices, of doing the right thing with the right kind of scholars, because once you appoint them, they're beyond your control.

 So you'd better have some deep gut instinct of who they are.

-And I think that uh Suter was the classic example of being too clever and appointing somebody who had no track record, and then it turned out he really did have no track record.
+And I think that Souter was the classic example of being too clever and appointing somebody who had no track record.

-And I think any conservative this is my other point, I guess if I can just say it for a second.
+And I think any conservative, this is my other point, I guess, if I can just say it for a second.

-Every conservative country tonight at nine o'clock, close your eyes for thirty seconds before the president starts to talk, and imagine it was Hillary Clinton with her second radical nominee, and then tell me how why you're gonna be upset with Donald Trump about anything.
+Every conservative in the country tonight at 9 o'clock, close your eyes for 30 seconds before the president starts to talk and imagine it was Hillary Clinton with her second radical nominee.

-But there's also a political reality that I think has to factor into any in this president's decision, and that is the the close nature of the Senate.
+But there's also a political reality that I think has to factor into any in this president's decision, and that is the close nature of the Senate.

-And that is, you know, fifty-one forty-nine, John McCain is ill.
+And that is, you know, 5149, John McCain is ill.

 So there are political realities to the president's decision that probably nobody wants to discuss publicly.

-One, are there a couple of Democrats who are in such trouble for re-election that they probably can get their vote?
+One, are there a couple of Democrats who are in such trouble for reelection that they probably can get their vote?

-I'd particularly be shocked if Cruz didn't just because he is himself a great lawyer, he understands what this is all about.
+I'd particularly be shocked if Cruz didn't, just because he is himself a great lawyer.

-Rand is a little less predictable, but in the end, this is a chance to move the court back to the Constitution, and certainly everything that Rand Paul and his father have said for has been talking about getting back to a constitutional framework.
+Rand is a little less predictable, but in the end, this is a chance to move the court back to the Constitution.

-And this this uh this choice, I believe whichever of the four that it is, or even if he drops in a fifth one off, who's also on the list, by the way.
+And this choice, I believe, whichever of the four that it is, or even if he drops in a fifth one off, who's also on the list, by the way, you know, I think that these will be people that in the end they can say, you know, I really respect them.

-Now, the other part of this is whoever they pick is gonna have to go through a set of hearings and uh be prepared to stand up to a knockdown drag out fight with left wing Democrats, and I but I think that'll be good for the country.
+Now, the other part of this is whoever they pick is going to have to go through a set of hearings and be prepared to stand up to a knockdown, drag out fight with left-wing Democrats.

 That will be very educational for the American people.

-I I actually agree with that.
+I actually agree with that.

 One of the most interesting things, if anybody's ever taken the time to actually, you can't see them.